fsoubelet/dotfiles/README.md

 3. Press "Browse" and point it to the `iterm2/com.googlecode.iterm2.plist` file located in this repository's `iterm` folder.
 4. Restart iTerm2.

+### Setting up GPG Signing

+This was a hassle, to be written!

 ## Note

 Currently, running `make` only works on macOS, but not every single installation point will be handled an the user might need to install some things manually.